GRR

 Porsche 935

-The Porsche 935’s domination of the FIA’s incredible Group 5 rules in the late 1970s - the incredible looking Special Production Cars era - was astonishing.
-The 935, boosted to as much as 857PS (630kW) from its twin-turbocharged flat-six, won the 1979 Le Mans 24 Hours, while it also chalked up major endurance wins at Sebring, Daytona and the Nurburgring.
+The Porsche 935’s domination of the FIA’s Group 5 rules in the late 1970s - the incredible looking Special Production Cars era - was astonishing.
+The 935, boosted to as much as 857PS (630kW) from its twin-turbocharged flat-six, won the 1979 Le Mans 24 Hours, while it also chalked up major endurance wins at Sebring, Daytona and the Nürburgring.

 But, along with being one of Porsche’s greatest ever racing cars, it’s also remembered for some of its distinctive liveries.
-The Porsche factory team’s long-standing association with Martini was in full swing (though the ‘79 Le Mans winner was the Kramer car), while the 935 in distinctive Jagermeister livery was one of a few orange Porsche racers to etch itself into legend.
+The Porsche factory team’s long-standing association with Martini was in full swing (though the ‘79 Le Mans winner was the Kramer car), while the 935 in distinctive Jägermeister livery was one of a few orange Porsche racers to etch itself into legend.

 Red Bull RB10

 Red Bull’s preparations for the 2014 Formula 1 season couldn’t have been worse.
-The defending champions came into the first season of the 1.6-litre V6 turbo hybrid era on the back of a disastrous winter testing campaign.
-The Adrian Newey designed RB10 was badly hampered by its faltering Renault engine, the French marque’s 2014 power unit falling well short of expectations for power and reliability.
+The defending champions came into the first season of the 1.6-litre V6 turbo-hybrid era on the back of a disastrous winter testing campaign.
+The Adrian Newey-designed RB10 was badly hampered by its faltering Renault engine, the French marque’s 2014 power unit falling well short of expectations for power and reliability.

 So it was a surprise when the car’s first outing of the season, at the 2014 Australian Grand Prix, was a competitive one.
 On his Red Bull debut, homegrown hero Daniel Ricciardo stuck the stricken Red Bull on the front row of the grid in a wet qualifying session before converting it into an unlikely 2nd place on Sunday.
-However, he was disqualified after the race for a breach of the fuel flow regulations, the Renault powertrain exceeding the maximum rate.
+However, he was disqualified after the race for a breach of the fuel flow regulations; the Renault powertrain exceeded the maximum rate.
 Fuel flow rate irregularities would go on to be a common misdemeanor in the hybrid era.

 bugatti-bolide-price-goodwood-13082021.jpg